Midland Community Stadium

 Midland Community Stadium (MCS) is located in Midland, Michigan and is owned by Midland Public Schools.
-The stadium is notable because the fan seating is built into man-made earthen hills, and does not have scaffolding type bleachers that are typical for high school stadiums.
+The stadium is notable because the fan seating is built into human-made earthen hills, and does not have scaffolding type bleachers that are typical for high school stadiums.
 There is aluminum bench seating for approximately 7,500 (4,000 on the home side; 3,500 on the visitor side), but for the yearly football grudge match between the two cross-town rivals, it is not uncommon for over 10,000 fans to attend.
+In a 2014 vote of best Michigan high school stadiums by sports reporters, the 55-year-old facility ranked #19.

 History

-The stadium was built adjacent to Midland High School during the summer of 1958 and dedicated as "Midland Stadium" on Oct.
-17 of that year during a win over the Alpena Wildcats.
+The stadium was built adjacent to Midland High School during the summer of 1958.
+It was designed by Alden B. Dow Inc. An article in the Midland Daily News reported that the stadium had "the finest in lights, sod, permanent bleachers and press facilities.
+The one-side stadium is 100 yards long and 22 rows high.
+The concrete stands, with 4,092 permanent wooden seats, are built on an earthen bank that slopes away from the back of the stadium.
+A 25-foot landing atop the stadium will accommodate additional portable bleachers.
+With the erection of temporary seats on the opposite side of the field and in the two end zones, upwards of 10,000 fans can be accommodated."
+It was dedicated as "Midland Stadium" on October 17 of that year during a win over the Alpena Wildcats.
 The stadium, high school and Parkdale Elementary were built on the old Midland Airfield, replaced by Barstow Airport.

-After the city's second high school, Herbert Henry Dow High School opened in 1968, the name was changed to Midland Community Stadium because the facility was used by both schools as their home field for football & soccer games and track meets.
+After the city's second high school, Herbert Henry Dow High School opened in 1968, the name was changed to Midland Community Stadium because the facility was used by both schools as their home field for football, soccer, lacrosse and track meets.

 The stadium was briefly home to the Tri-City Apollos of the Continental Football League for one season in 1969.
 The team was so bad that they were known locally as the Tri-City Apollo-gies.
 The league folded that same year.

-Nearby Northwood University has played at MCS, when ticket demand greatly exceeds the 3,000 seat capacity of their Hantz Stadium.
+Nearby Northwood University has played at MCS, when schedules permit and ticket demand greatly exceeds the 3,000-seat capacity of their Hantz Stadium.